How to clear cache in Windows 10 (step by step)

 Open a Run window in Windows 10

-3. Click on the OK button or press the Enter key on your keyboard.
+4. Click on OK or press the Enter key on your keyboard.

 Clear Microsoft Store cache in Windows 10